 It was a long way back to the car and as I struggled to walk in the 26c heat, I started to feel sorry for myself.
 I wanted to be back in that familiar place, until such a time I could deal with my feelings.

-Of course, I am immensely proud, and she has my total support, but I need to find an acceptance on my own experiences.
+Of course, I am immensely proud of her and she has my total support, but I need to find an acceptance on my own experiences.
 Inevitably, something always comes along to change the way I think and feel about things, then I find myself having to build myself back up again.

 As I see my family taking charge of their lives, I sit back and contemplate my own.
 I need to be more pro-active even though I know I will potentially have set-backs to deal with, particularly because I have a disability to deal with.

-It would be interesting to know if there is anyone out there who has reached 70 and is still living healthily with Cerebral Palsy.
+It would be interesting to know if there is anyone out there who has reached old age and is still living healthily with Cerebral Palsy.
 It would take the pressure off any doubts I have living with Cerebral Palsy.